USEPA/e-manifest/docs/src/Services/Manifest/validation.md

    in RCRAInfo and the Transporter has at least one User with the e-Manifest Certifier Role and this user has a Received ESA.

    - 1.1.
-If the Transporter Site ID is not provided, the service generates schema validation error.
+If the Transporter site ID is not provided, the service generates schema validation error.
    - 1.2.
-If the Transporter Site ID has an invalid format, the service generates schema validation error.
+If the Transporter site ID has an invalid format, the service generates schema validation error.
    - 1.3.
-If the Transporter Site ID is not registered, the service generates the following error:
+If the Transporter site ID is not registered, the service generates the following error:
      ```json
      {
        "message": "For FullElectronic submission type registered Transporter Site Id must be provided",
        "field": "Emanifest.transporter.epaSiteId",
-       "value": "Site ID value"
+       "value": "SiteIDvalue"
      }
      ```
    - 1.4.
-If the Transporter Site ID is registered and there are no users with the e-Manifest Certifier role for the provided Transporter, the service generates the following error:
+If the Transporter site ID is registered and there are no users with the e-Manifest Certifier role for the provided Transporter, the service generates the following error:
      ```json
      {
        "message": "Site doesn't have any users with Certifier role or with ESA status 'Received",
        "field": "Emanifest.transporter.epaSiteId",
-       "value": "Site ID value"
+       "value": "SiteIDvalue"
      }
      ```
    - 1.5.
-If the Transporter Site ID is registered and there are no users with a received ESA, the service generates the following error:
+If the Transporter site ID is registered and there are no users with a received ESA, the service generates the following error:
      ```json
      {
        "message": "Site doesn't have any users with Certifier role or with ESA status 'Received",
        "field": "Emanifest.transporter.epaSiteId",
-       "value": "Site ID value"
+       "value": "SiteIDvalue"
      }
      ```